ULHPC/puppet-slurm/README.md

 include ::slurm
 ```

+In which case you can define the class parameters using [Hiera](https://puppet.com/docs/puppet/5.4/hiera_intro.html) -- see for instance the default hiera configuration (used effectively in the vagrant deployment) in [`hieradata/default.yaml`](https://github.com/ULHPC/puppet-slurm/blob/devel/tests/vagrant/puppet/hieradata/defaults.yaml).

+You can also prefer a profile-based approach -- see [`profiles::slurm`](https://github.com/ULHPC/puppet-slurm/blob/devel/tests/vagrant/puppet/site/profiles/manifests/slurm.pp) as a sample profile (base) class used for slurm general settings.

-See also [`tests/init.pp`](https://github.com/ULHPC/puppet-slurm/blob/devel/tests/init.pp) or a more advanced usage (defining the network topology, the computing nodes and the SLURM partitions) in [`tests/advanced.pp`](https://github.com/ULHPC/puppet-slurm/blob/devel/tests/advanced.pp)
+Other usage examples are proposed in [`tests/init.pp`](https://github.com/ULHPC/puppet-slurm/blob/devel/tests/init.pp), a more advanced usage (defining the network topology, the computing nodes and the SLURM partitions) in [`tests/advanced.pp`](https://github.com/ULHPC/puppet-slurm/blob/devel/tests/advanced.pp).

 ### Class `slurm::slurmdbd`

-This class is responsible for setting up a [Slurm Database Daemon](https://slurm.schedmd.com/slurmdbd.html), which provides a secure enterprise-wide interface to a database for Slurm.
+This class is responsible for setting up a __[Slurm Database Daemon](https://slurm.schedmd.com/slurmdbd.html)__, which provides a secure enterprise-wide interface to a database for Slurm.
 In particular, it can run relatively independently of the other slurm daemon instances and thus is proposed as a separate independent class.

 You can simply configure it as follows: